ibm-cloud-docs/watson-assistant/deploy-phone.md

     Click **Next**.

-1. If you are integrating with a contact center, follow the instructions to configure the contact center (If you are generating a free phone number, skip this step).
+1. If you are integrating with a contact center, follow the instructions to configure the contact center.
+Skip this step if you are generating a free phone number.

     1. On the **Select contact center** page, select the tile of the connect center you would like to use.

-    1. On the **Connect to contact center** page, enter the required information to connect to the contact center.
+    1. On the **Connect to contact center** page, enter the required information.
 There is a **Test Connection** button on the page to validate the connection.
 Click **Next**.

 1. If you are using an existing phone number, follow the instructions to configure the SIP trunk.
-(If you are generating a free phone number, skip this step).
+Skip this step if you are generating a free phone number.

     1. On the **Bring your own SIP trunk** page, copy the SIP URI and assign it to your SIP trunk.
 Click **Next**.